AlkaWildlife/alkawildlife.eu/en_GB/_md_pages/about-us.md

     title: O nás
     permalink: /o-nas
 ---
-ALKA Wildlife, o.p.s. is a non-profit, non-governmental company from the Czech Republic.
+ALKA Wildlife, o.p.s. is a non-profit, non-governmental organisation, based in the Czech Republic.
 It was founded in 2007 by a group of six experts in vertebrate ecology and nature conservation.

 ## **OUR SYMBOL**

 Our symbol is the Great Auk, a black and white birds similar to penguins.
-The Great Auk, like many species, became extinct in 1844, due to human activity.
-Now, 160 years on, there is and increasing trent of species extinction, on a local, regional and global level.
-This is still due to influence of man.
-We can be part of the change though, by protecting our species and biodiversity.
+In 1844 it was hunted to extinction.
+Now, 160 years on, extinction due to human intervention has not stopped.
+On the contrary, there is an increasing trend of species extinction, across local, regional and global levels.
+We,however, believe we can help change this trend by protecting our species and biodiversity.

 ## **COMPANY MISSION**